BogdanFSD/ML5-Mildew-Detection/README.md

 ### Hypothesis 2

- - Image that contains overlapped or partial image of the leaf
+ - Image that contains overlap or partial image of the leaf

 Our dataset consist of images of a single leaf which might be not easy to collect as this requires human.
 And if you have thousands of trees making photo of each leacf of each tree might be a problem on a big scale.
 One of the solutions might be taking a picture of a tree itself from different angles ( let's say 4 so 1 image per side of a tree) and with high resolution camera.
 Which will make entire process much faster.
 On the other hand we receive just 4 images of couple thousands (depends on size of a tree) of leaves which might be overlaped by each other.
 In one picture we would have both healthy and infected leaves, shape and form of the leaf would be different due to overlaping with another leaf or a branch.
 Idea is to check if this will decrease accuracy of the model